huutai955/MyCV/public/filecv/CV_Nguyen_Huu_Tai.markdown

 ## 🙏🏻Thanks!

-> Looking forward to hearing from you - Du Thanh Duoc
+> Looking forward to hearing from you - Nguyen Huu Tai